srhalor/common-libraries/README.md

 ---

 ## 3) Use in a Spring Boot host (no Spring Boot parent in service)

+Important
+- In consumer services, always pin explicit released versions (X.Y.Z).
+Do not rely on repository-internal properties.

 Add this to your service `pom.xml`:
 ```xml
 <parent>